Azure Storage Explorer troubleshooting guide

-If you are unable to retrieve your subscriptions after you successfully sign in, try the following troubleshooting methods:
+If you can't retrieve your subscriptions after you successfully sign in, try the following troubleshooting methods:

 - Verify that your account has access to the subscriptions you expect.
-You can verify your access by signing into portal for the Azure environment you are trying to use.
+You can verify your access by signing in to the portal for the Azure environment you're trying to use.

-- Make sure that you have signed in using the correct Azure environment (Azure, Azure China 21Vianet, Azure Germany, Azure US Government, or Custom Environment).
+- Make sure you've signed in through the correct Azure environment (Azure, Azure China 21Vianet, Azure Germany, Azure US Government, or Custom Environment).

-- If you are behind a proxy, make sure that you have configured the Storage Explorer proxy properly.
+- If you're behind a proxy server, make sure you've configured the Storage Explorer proxy correctly.

-- If there is a "More information" link, look and see what error messages are being reported for the tenants that are failing.
-If you are not sure what to do with the error messages you see, then feel free to open an issue on GitHub.
+- If there's a "More information" or "Error details" link, check which error messages are being reported for the tenants that are failing.
+If you aren't sure how to respond to the error messages, feel free to open an issue in GitHub.

-If you are unable to remove an attached account or storage resource through the UI, you can manually delete all attached resources by deleting the following folders:
+If you can't remove an attached account or storage resource through the UI, you can manually delete all attached resources by deleting the following folders:

-Close Storage Explorer before deleting the above folders.
+Close Storage Explorer before you delete these folders.

-If you have ever imported any SSL certificates then backup the contents of the
+If you have ever imported any SSL certificates, back up the contents of the

 certs directory.
 Later, you can use the backup to reimport your SSL certificates.

-Storage Explorer does not support proxy auto-config files for configuring proxy settings.
+Storage Explorer doesn't support proxy auto-config files for configuring proxy settings.

-If you are still experiencing issues, try the following troubleshooting methods:
+If you're still experiencing issues, try these troubleshooting methods:

-- If you can connect to the Internet without using your proxy, verify that Storage Explorer works without proxy settings enabled.
-If this is the case, there may be an issue with your proxy settings.
-Work with your proxy administrator to identify the problems.
+- If you can connect to the internet without using your proxy, verify that Storage Explorer works without proxy settings enabled.
+If Storage Explorer connects successfully, there may be an issue with your proxy server.
+Work with your administrator to identify the problems.

-- Verify that other applications using the proxy server work as expected.
+- Verify that other applications that use the proxy server work as expected.

-- Verify that you can connect to the portal for the Azure environment you are trying to use
+- Verify that you can connect to the portal for the Azure environment you're trying to use.

-- If someone else is also using Storage Explorer with your proxy server, verify that they can connect.
-If they can connect, you may have to contact your proxy server admin.
+- Check whether someone else using Storage Explorer with the same proxy server can connect.
+If they can, you may have to contact your proxy server admin.

 Tools for diagnosing issues

-- If you have to work through your proxy, you may have to configure your networking tool to connect through the proxy.
+- Configure your networking tool as a proxy server running on the local host.
+If you have to continue working behind an actual proxy, you may have to configure your networking tool to connect through the proxy.